Kempten: Renaissance and Baroque to Modern Age

 During the turmoil of the Thirty Years' War (1632–33), both cities were destroyed by the imperial forces and the Swedish troops respectively.

 In 1652 Roman Giel of Gielsberg, the Abbot of Kempten, commissioned the architects Michael Beer and Johann Serro from Graubünden to build St. Lorenz Basilica as a new church to serve the parish and monastery, including a representative residence for the Duke-Abbots.
 This is acknowledged as the first large church built in Germany after the end of the Thirty Years' War.

-During the Napoleonic Wars the Duke-Abbey and Imperial City came under Bavarian rule (1802–03).
+During the Napoleonic Wars the Dukedom-Abbey and Imperial City came under Bavarian rule (1802–03).
 Finally, in 1819, the two rival cities were united into a single communal entity.

 The city was the location of two subcamps of the Dachau concentration camp during World War II, each with about 700 inmates.

-Claude (Claudius) Honoré Desiré Dornier born in Kempten im Allgäu (May 14, 1884 - December 5, 1969) was a German aircraft engineer and founder of Dornier GmbH.
-His legacy remains in the few aircraft named after him, including the Dornier Do 18 and the 12-engine Dornier Do X flying boat, for decades the world's largest and most powerful airplane.